 For those who find themselves struggling in the perils of amphetamine addiction, there is hope!
 Amphetamine addiction treatment will first embark on the journey through the early phases of amphetamine detoxification and then can continue on through the stages in which behavioral counseling and therapy ensues.
 Because amphetamines have the same impact on the pleasure feeling senses of the brain that cocaine and alcohol have, when the user stops he or she will likely require extensive care to help rebuild a sense of happiness and self-worth without amphetamine use.

-Treatment begins with a call to our helpline at 1-800-943-0566 or a request for help through the online contact form.
-Once you take the initial steps to get help, our counselors will provide you with information and assistance on what to do next to get sober.
+Treatment begins when you get help today at 800-816-1059(Who Answers?) or a request for help through the online contact form.
 Amphetamine addiction treatment can be a long and difficult journey but recovery is possible and with time you will feel good again.

 It’s time to end the horrid feelings that you are having, time to stop suffering from the perils of this addiction and time to get on the right path – we can help!
 Amphetamines are dangerous, deadly and disgusting but with proper addiction treatment, behavioral therapy, counseling and support you can get past this lifestyle of addiction and get on your way to a new you!